About us

 Nesrine Malik

-Author and journalist at The Guardian newspaper.
+Author and journalist at the Guardian newspaper.
 She is from Sudan, a country that is at the intersection of North Arab Africa and sub-Saharan Africa.
 A fact that means she grew up feeling too black to be Arab and too Arab to be African.
 To complicate that identity further she recently acquired British citizenship, and now splits her time between London and North and East Africa.
 Her debut non-fiction book We Need New Stories (2019 - UK, 2021 - US), was a Paris Review and Prospect magazine book of the year.

 • Alexandra Pringle